Cape dress: The cape dress and Mennonite women

-As a fashionable garment
+In fashion

 The cape dress has occurred in different variations in fashion and film.
 Greta Garbo wore an Art Deco inspired cape dress in the film The Torrent (1926).
 The dress has a geometrical black-and-white pattern and a stiff round ruff.
 The cape dress was also popular in the 1950s.
 Two types were prominent at the time: a full-skirted, sleeveless dress with a matching, elbow-length cape or a beltless, sheath dress with matching cape.

 In the collection of the Victoria and Albert Museum various cape dresses can be found.
 In 1933 Madeleine Vionnet created a woollen jersey dress and matching cape.
-Coco Chanel designed a dress with matching cape in 1937-8.
+Coco Chanel designed a dress with matching cape in 1937–38.
 The dress consisted of silk and net covered with black sequins.
 It was lined with satin.
 In 1967 Cristóbal Balenciaga created an evening ensemble consisting of a matching cape and sleeveless dress out of black gazar silk.
 Philippe Venet created a black-and-white dress with a cape-like collar in 1989.

-Recently, the cape dress has occurred in different collections of fashion designers:
+In the 2010s, multiple fashion designers featured the cape dress in their collections: